Updated August 2018

-But these board books are fun, and it’s never too early for that!
+But these STEM books for tiny scientists are fun, and it’s never too early for that!

 Here are some of our favorites for the 0-3 year old lot ~

-The story of a flower garden from planting bulbs in the autumn to the full riot of summer flowers, this book gives a look below the dirt and identifies species as well as highlighting the full spectrum of colors in a cascade reminiscent of Very Hungry Caterpillar.
+The story of a flower garden; from planting bulbs in the autumn to the full riot of summer flowers, this book gives a look below the dirt and identifies species as well as highlights the full spectrum of colors in a cascade reminiscent of Very Hungry Caterpillar.

-This book isn’t big on explanation but comes with gears that spin and toggles that move.
+This book isn’t big on explanation, but it comes with gears that spin and toggles that move.
 There’s also an edition that features artwork only, so be careful which you choose.

 A close look at exotic and close-to-home insects in their habitats, with a rhyming text focused on verbs.
 Illustrated with an engaging but precise style for little nature-watchers; species are identified in the back.

-A fun tour of the planets of the solar system, with a view of the surface of each hiding under the flap.
-The same author also offers another good one, Deep Sea Dive.
+A fun tour of the planets of the solar system, with a view of their surfaces under each flap.
+The same author also offers another good one: Deep Sea Dive.